StrideICS/StrideICS/README.md

+# Warning

+Following a change to the cvedetails.com site, the programme is no longer able to correctly categorise CVEs in STRIDE.
+We are working on this to correct the problem.

 # MTMT templates building tool

 This tool allows to build a Microsoft Threat Modeling Tool (MTMT) template from a TOML file.